comms-id/policies/src/Comms.ID_ISP_ASP_Privacy_Notice.md

 ## **5. Record Keeping and Your Data**

-As outlined in our Privacy Notice, we are subject to legal obligations, including the _Anti-Money Laundering and Counter-Terrorism Financing Act 2006_.
+As outlined in our [Privacy Policy](/privacy), we are subject to legal obligations, including the _Anti-Money Laundering and Counter-Terrorism Financing Act 2006_.
 This requires us to keep records of identity verification actions and the evidence used for that verification for a minimum period of 7 years.
 This retention requirement **applies to the images of the identity documents you provided** during setup.

 However, this legal retention requirement **does not apply to your biometric data**.
 As stated above, all biometric templates, authentication images, and videos are permanently destroyed upon account closure.